Arudjreis/awesome-security-GRC/README.md

 This is a list of resources (most are free, some are cheap, a handful are expensive) for security GRC folks.

 Each of you probably has a different title.
-Cyber Risk Managers, Security Compliance Program Managers, Business Information Security Officers, Security Risk & Compliance Senior Analysts, Third-Party Risk Management Governance Leads, GRC something, etc.
+Cyber Risk Managers, Security Compliance Program Managers, Business Information Security Officers, Security Risk & Compliance Senior Analysts, Third-Party Risk Management Lead, Information Assurance Officer, GRC something, etc.

 This variety is naming isn't that great because it's *easier* for software developers to come together as a community to organize knowledge and share information.
 A major foundation of knowledge is useful and relevant to most SWE.

-Our field is only a couple of decades old and has exponentially developed in the past five years.
+Our field is only a couple of decades old and has exponentially grown in the past five years.

-Some of us work for SaaS companies (me! :bowtie:), the financial sector, healthcare, government, retail and a dozen other industries.
+Some of us work for SaaS companies (me! :bowtie:), financial services, healthcare, government, retail and a dozen other industries.
 Scope, budget, stakeholders and degrees of resentment can vary but there's a solid foundation common to most of us (let's say about 80%).

-So I thought, why not build a similar knowledge management platform...
+So I thought, why not build a knowledge management platform...
 I know it's a GitHub repo but that makes my endeavour sound a lot more serious and technical than it actually is.
 I just thought content curation lists were amazing and that we should have one!

 This is GitHub which means, Pull Requests are more than welcome!
 Nothing here is gospel, definitions are often subject to debates and heated discussions on LinkedIn and everyone has a different opinion on G, R and C (hatred for C is probably consensual IMHO).